Synthesis and Verification of Transformer Programs (Technical Report): Introduction

 Despite tight connections between C-RASP and transformers, the role of C-RASP has mostly been to help understand the expressivity of transformers.
-Here, we study the role of C-RASP as an \emph{interpretable surrogate model} of transformers. ``Interpretability'' is a general concept in AI (e.g. see \cite{molnar2022}), but for C-RASP (which has a formally defined semantics) it is best understood as the existence of an automatic method to analyze C-RASP programs.
+Here, we study the role of C-RASP as an \emph{interpretable surrogate model} of transformers. ``Interpretability'' is a general concept in AI (e.g. see \cite{Krishnan2024}), but for C-RASP (which has a formally defined semantics) it is best understood as the existence of an automatic method to analyze C-RASP programs.
 In particular, this is consistent with the term ``interpretability'' and ``explainability'' in \emph{FXAI} (Formal eXplainable AI) \cite{MI23} and investigations in the formal aspects of AI (e.g. \cite{OWSH20,model-interpretability,WGY24,Hong25,foundations21}).
 To this end, there are two main challenges.
 The first concerns \emph{automatic verification}, since hitherto no automatic method to analyze C-RASP exists.
-In fact, checking whether the language generated by a given C-RASP is nonempty is undecidable~\cite{yang26}.
+In fact, checking whether a given C-RASP recognizes a trivial language is undecidable~\cite{yang26}.
 The second concerns \emph{synthesis}, since there is no known method to actually learn a C-RASP program (from examples, or otherwise).

 \paragraph{Contributions: } We develop the \emph{first techniques} that address both the verification and synthesis of C-RASP programs.
 We have implemented them and shown their efficacy on an assortment of benchmarks from the literature \cite{len-gen-huang,yang25knee}, in relation to the following applications: (1) transformer program minimization, and (2) constrained learning of transformer programs.